WallaceIT/picberry/README.md

 # Overview

-picberry is a Raspberry Pi PIC programmer using GPIOs that doesn't require additional programming hardware.
+picberry is a Raspberry Pi/Allwinner A10 PIC programmer using GPIOs that doesn't require additional programming hardware.
 It theorically supports dsPIC33F/PIC24H and PIC18FxxJxx families, but only dsPIC33FJ128GP802 has been tested.

 # Building and Installing picberry

 picberry is written in C++11, so it requires g++ version 4.7.

-On the Raspberry Pi install it entering:
+On Raspian/Debian install it entering:

 	sudo apt-get install g++-4.7